Engagement rings with skinny bands.

 Carefully consider your precious metal when choosing an engagement ring with a slim band.
 We recommend Platinum or 18ct Gold to give enough strength and durability to the ring.
 Avoid Silver at all costs.
 Silver lacks the strength offered by other precious metals.

 Even the more expensive Platinum engagement rings can bend out of shape.
-For this reason, a few engagement rings are created with a band under 2mm wide.
+For this reason, a few engagement rings are crafted with a band that is under 2mm wide.

 View diamond set eternity ring styles created with thin bands in the shop section of our website.